vacu9708/Shopping-mall/README.md

 ## Database
 MySQL, (graphQL)

-## Redis cache
+## Redis
-For caching temporary data(shopping cart), data that requires a fast response speed(wishlist), result of complex queries
+For storing data good to cache such as wishlist, shopping cart

 ## Swagger(springdoc 2.1)
 For generating API documentation automatically